zacharyftw/swarmfi/README.md

 ## The agent logic

-Each agent is a system prompt fed to Llama 3.3 70B (via Groq) with real vault data as context.
+Each agent is a system prompt fed to Llama 3.3 70B (via Groq) with real-time vault data as context.
 They return structured JSON with vault picks, allocation percentages, and reasoning.
 The agents don't move money — they recommend, you approve.

 The scoring considers:
 - Raw APY vs 7-day average APY (is it sustainable?)